Seed-Starting Vegetables in Summer Heat

-The seeds of different vegetables have optimum temperatures for germination and right now most of them will not like this heat.
+The seeds of different vegetables have optimum temperatures for germination, but right now most of them will not like this heat.

 - Beets and carrots aren’t too bothered by hot soil.
-Their germination doesn’t start to drop off until the soil gets to be over 90 degrees.
+Their germination doesn’t start to drop off until the soil gets to be over 90°F.

-- However, the optimum temperature for lettuce is around 65 degrees and germination drops off rapidly after the soil heats up to the mid seventies.
+- The optimum temperature for lettuce is around 65°F and germination drops off rapidly after the soil heats up to the mid seventies.

-- Spinach does best at 70 degrees but by the time the soil is in the mid-80’s, forget about it.
+- Spinach does best at 70°F, but by the time the soil is in the mid-80s, forget about it.

 - Some brassicas don’t mind the heat.
-Cabbage, Chinese cabbage, and kale will sprout fine in soil as hot as 90 degrees, while broccoli prefers cooler soil, its optimum being around 75.
+Cabbage, Chinese cabbage, and kale will sprout fine in soil as hot as 90°F, while broccoli prefers cooler soil—its optimum being around 75°F.

-- The germination on cauliflower drops off rapidly after soil temperatures hit 85.
+- The germination on cauliflower drops off rapidly after soil temperatures hit 85°F.

-To increase your chances of success starting seeds in midsummer there are a few tricks:
+To increase your chances of success with starting seeds in midsummer, there are a few tricks you can employ:

-- Since soil heats up fast and dries out quickly in the sun, spread a light layer of straw over the seedbed to give it a bit of shade and to help keep the soil moist.
+- Since soil heats up fast and dries out quickly in the sun, spread a light layer of straw over the seedbed to give it a bit of shade and to help trap in moisture.

 - Plant seeds a little deeper than usual.
-The soil will be a touch cooler and wetter further down.
+The soil will be a touch cooler and wetter farther down.
 Just don’t plant them too deep or they may never come up!

 - Plant them in the shade of taller crops.
 I usually do my summer planting of radishes in the cooler shade of the pea vines.
 The peas are fading by the time the radishes are up and growing and need more sunlight.

-- Water daily or even twice a day if it is especially hot and sunny.
+- Water daily (in the morning) or even twice a day if it is especially hot and sunny.